ejde/fantasy-hockey-analysis/README.md

-# Fantasy Hockey Analysis - Streamlit Application
+# Fantrax Fantasy Hockey Analysis - Streamlit Application

-Welcome to the **Fantasy Hockey Analysis**!
+Welcome to the **Fantrax Fantasy Hockey Analysis** app!
 This application leverages **Google Gemini AI**, **LangChain**, and a forked version of **Fantrax API** to help you manage your fantasy hockey team effectively.
 You can view your current roster, available players, and receive AI-powered recommendations for improving your team's standing in the league.
+Built to play around with fantasy hockey data and LLM-tech.

 ## Features